An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Conclusions

 \section{Conclusions}

-In this work, we proposed an adaptively coupled domain decomposition methods (ADDM) framework for the fully implicit solution of multiphase and multicomponent flow in porous media.
+In this work, we propose an adaptively coupled domain decomposition method (ADDM) framework for the fully implicit solution of multiphase and multicomponent flow in porous media.
 The solution methods developed within this framework effectively capture strong nonlinearities in global problems by defining subproblems in the coupled regions based on fluid flow characteristics, significantly accelerating the convergence of nonlinear solvers.
-Furthermore, we introduced several adaptive coupling strategies and developed a nonlinear problem initialization method within this framework.
-Numerical experiments have confirmed the effectiveness of the proposed ADDM framework, which has demonstrated good parallel performance on a supercomputer with tens of thousands of processors for problems involving 2 billion degrees of freedom.
-In the future, we will explore applying the ADDM method to preconditioning techniques.
+Additionally, we introduce several adaptive coupling strategies and develop a nonlinear problem initialization method within this framework.
+Numerical experiments confirm the effectiveness of the proposed ADDM framework, using saturation to capture the dynamics of moving interfaces.
+The methods achieve good parallel performance in both strong and weak scalability, particularly for large-scale parallel applications.
+In future work, more comprehensive criteria incorporating multiple physical variables will be explored for complex physical scenarios to further improve the robustness and accuracy of the front-identification strategy.
+Furthermore, the application of the ADDM method to preconditioning techniques will also be investigated.